Poliisibarometri sisältö englanti

 Police Barometer

-The Police Barometer is an interview survey conducted to explore the views of citizens regarding police operations and internal security.
-The survey, commissioned by the Ministry of the Interior, has been conducted since 1999.
-It is published every two years.
+The Police Barometer is a survey that examines citizens’ perceptions of police operations and the internal security situation in Finland.
+The survey, commissioned by the Ministry of the Interior, has been implemented since 1999 at two-year intervals.

-For each survey, approximately one thousand Finnish people aged 15−79 and living in mainland Finland are interviewed.
-Citizens are asked to provide their views on the police and the effectiveness of police services.
-They are also asked to report their personal experiences of safety and crime.
+For each survey, 8,500 Finns aged 15−79, living in mainland Finland, are chosen by way of stratified random sampling.
+Citizens are asked about their views on the police and the success of police services.
+In addition, they are asked to evaluate their personal experiences of security and crime, particularly about falling victim to crime and crime reports.

-The Police Barometer provides citizens and the police with information that would otherwise be difficult to obtain.
-By supplementing crime statistics and other records, this information helps to build a better overall picture of crime.
-The results of the barometer can also be used to assess the extent of unreported crime.
+The police barometer survey provides citizens and the police with information that would be difficult to obtain by other means.
+The information can be used to supplement the situational picture of crime, provided by crime statistics and other incident data.
+The results of the survey can also be used to assess the extent of hidden crime.

 Funding: Ministry of the Interior, budget funding

-Contact person at the Police University College: Senior Planning Officer Matti Vuorensyrjä.
-Email address: [email protected] (please note: matti.vuorensyrja).
+Contact person at the Police University College: Researcher Matti Vuorensyrjä.
+Email in the format [email protected].